SwapnilChoudhary/CSS-Advanced/README.md

 These bandwidth savings are substantial figures of insignificant tags that are indistinct from a mess of pages.
 Easy for the user to customize the online page
 It reduces the file transfer size.

+Adaptive web design is especially developed to adjust to size of browser or screen.
+In adaptive web designing, different website layouts are created to fit best to specific screen sizes of different devices.

+Basically, two versions of websites are generally created, one is created for small screen i.e., mobile version and other one is created for large screen i.e., desktop version.
+Mobile versions are used for smartphones, tablets, etc., and desktop versions are used for laptop, desktop.
+Website or server detect size of device screen and then choose website layout that fit best on device screen.

+Choosing right website design will lead to better performance and positive result because different business has different needs and requirements.
+Therefore, before choosing any web design, determine what are your needs and web design can be beneficial or not.